imgopi41/f1-database/README.md

 # f1-database
-A Formula 1 database implemented with Structured Query Language (SQL).
+This is Formula 1 database implemented with Structured Query Language (SQL).

 **I. Description**